Tellin' Stories: Production and Collins' death

 Manager Steve Harrison informed Brookes of the situation over a phone call in the early hours of the morning, while Burgess and Mark Collins had gone to the studio unaware of it.
-A friend of the pair had told them that Rob Collins had been in an accident; they were visited by the police shortly afterwards, who had informed them that Collins was in hospital.
-Mark Collins had been told by a nurse of what had happened, and told Burgess, leaving them both distraught.
+A friend of the pair had told them that Rob Collins had been in an accident; they were visited by the police shortly afterwards, who had informed them that Collins was in the hospital.
+Mark Collins had been told by a nurse of what had happened and told Burgess, leaving them both distraught.
 At the urging of Rob Collins' father, the band decided to continue after a meeting at Harrison's place, enlisting Martin Duffy of Primal Scream to fill Collins' role.
-Duffy was available as Primal Scream were going through a hiatus.
-Duffy had been suggested by their frontman Bobby Gillespie, while Burgess had been a fan of him since his work with Felt and had met him previously at a Charlatans gig.
+Duffy was available as Primal Scream was going through a hiatus.
+Duffy had been suggested by their frontman, Bobby Gillespie, while Burgess had been a fan of him since his work with Felt and had met him previously at a Charlatans gig.
 MTV reported that the album was 75% complete, while Wills estimated it to be 50%.
-Aware that progress on the album had stalled, the band re-focused themselves on finishing it, with sessions wrapping in early 1997.
+After two weeks of working with the Charlatans, Duffy offered to help complete it.
+Aware that progress on the album had stalled, the band re-focused themselves to finish it, with sessions wrapping in early 1997.

-Aside from what was already completed, Collins recorded various parts, some of which they used and other sections that were left unused.
-Burgess explained that Collins had left "bagpipes all over ['You're a Big Girl Now'] or French harmonium or something" as he did not like the track, and had "ruined the track 'Tellin' Stories', though he left us with a good riff.
+Aside from what was already completed, Collins recorded various parts, some of which they used and others that were left unused.
+Burgess explained that Collins had left "bagpipes all over ['You're a Big Girl Now'] or French harmonium or something" as he did not like the track and had "ruined the track 'Tellin' Stories', though he left us with a good riff.
 Duffy and the band worked well together, with him adding parts to various tracks."
 He would playback Collins' parts and then perform his own parts, letting the band choose whichever they preferred.
 Burgess said the liner notes did not mention which songs Collins or Duffy had individually played on out of respect for Collins, but asserted that Duffy added parts to several songs that Collins had already contributed to.
-In a series of Tweets surrounding a listening party for the album, Burgess and Mark Collins revealed that Duffy played on "With No Shoes", "Tellin' Stories", "You're a Big Girl Now" and "Get It On".
+In a series of tweets surrounding a listening party for the album, Burgess and Mark Collins revealed that Duffy played on "With No Shoes", "Tellin' Stories", "You're a Big Girl Now", and "Get On It".